Donders-Institute/PRESTUS/documentation/Thermal simulations getting started.md

 Before feeding in parameters for the heating simulations it is important to note that these simulations don't model the individual pulses and their pulse-repetition frequencies (PRF) but concatenate the pulses over a trail into one block of stimulation and one block without.

 # Example
-Let's take a PRF of 5Hz, a stim_duration of 1s, an iti of 15s, 30 trials and a duty_cycle of 30% (0.3).
+Let's take a PRF of 5Hz, a stim_duration of 1s, an inter-train-interval (iti) of 15s, 30 trials and a duty_cycle of 30% (0.3).
 When running the stimulation, these are the pressure changes the transducer will produce.
-- 40ms of stimulation, 160ms without stimulation.
+- 60ms of stimulation, 140ms without stimulation.
 - This cycle is repeated 5 times (5Hz) within your stim_duration of 1s
 - After this, no stimulation will be administered for 14s.
 - This cycle will be repeated 30 times.

 For the simulations, the number of pressure changes is reduced to limit the computational load.
-With these same parameters, PRESTUS combines the separate 40ms periods of stimulation into one block of 200ms of stimulation and one block of 800ms without stimulation per trial.
-This reduces the amount of blocks per trial from 10 to 2.
+When 'equal_steps' is enabled, the amount of simulated steps is reduced according to the 'sim_time_steps' duration.
+    For example, when using a 'sim_time_steps' duration of 10ms, 6 steps of stimulation and 14 steps without stimulation are simulated 5 times for each stim_duration.
+When 'equal_steps' is off, every ms will be simulated as one step, increasing the computational load.

 # Parameters explanation
 ## Parameters that have to be changed for each experiment